Tropical Storm Mirinae (2016): Preparations and impact

 During July 26, the Stand By Signal No.1 was hoisted for the Chinese territories of Hong Kong and Macau by the Hong Kong Observatory and the Macao Meteorological and Geophysical Bureau.
 Tropical Storm Mirinae made landfall in Dongao Town, Wanning City at 22:20 p.m. on July 26, packing winds of up to 100 km/h in Hainan.
 The China National Meteorological Center issuing a blue-alert for tropical storm.
 More than 25,000 fishing vessels in Hainan returned to harbor ahead of the storm.
 All passenger ships across the Qiongzhou Strait, between Hainan and Guangdong Province, were suspended on July 26.
 Economic losses in Hainan reached ¥380 million (US$56.9 million).

 In Vietnam, Mirinae known as Cơn bão số 1 (the 1st storm in 2016).
 On July 27, one of the deputy prime ministers of Vietnam Trịnh Đình Dũng goes checking for the prevention of the system impacting Vietnam in Thái Bình and Haiphong Province.
 On the late of that day, Severe Tropical Storm Mirinae made landfall in Thái Bình, Nam Định, Ninh Bình and over Red River Delta in Northern Vietnam.
-A peak gust observed at a value of 47 m/s in Ba Lạt (Thái Bình province).
+The Ba Lạt meteorological station (Thái Bình province) recorded sustained winds of 35 m/s and gusts of 47 m/s.
+The Văn Lý meteorological station (Nam Định province) recorded sustained winds of 33 m/s and gusts of 40 m/s.
+Sustained wind speeds in several other locations include: Ninh Bình City [vi] 30 m/s, Hòn Dáu Island [vi] 29 m/s, and Thái Bình City 29 m/s.
 Because of strong winds, the power lines causing blackouts and power cuts in Thái Bình, Nam Định, Ninh Bình, Hà Nam and some other areas.
 Mirinae's heavy rains brought in Northern and North–Central Vietnam, with rainfall from the storm exceeded 287 mm in Tam Đảo District, Vĩnh Phúc Province.
 By July 29, the storm had left 7 people dead and 3 others missing.
 Mirinae also sank 12 boats, destroyed the roofs of 1,425 houses and uprooted about 5,000 trees.
 Total damage in Vietnam reached ₫7.229 trillion ($323.9 million).
 Mirinae also brought heavy rainfall, flash floods and landslides in some provinces of northern and central parts of Laos and Thailand.